CARV-ICS-FORTH/scoop/README.md

 scoop
 =====

-A source-to-source compiler for task parallelism optimizations.
+A compiler and static analysis of task parallel C programs.